Treaty of Constantinople (1724)

-The treaty furthermore specified that if Safavid Iran, at that time led by the regime of king Tahmasp II, would refuse to accept the treaty both Imperial Russia and the Porte would take common action against Iran and install a puppet ruler.
+The treaty furthermore specified that if Safavid Iran, ruled by Shah Tahmasp II, would refuse to accept the treaty, both Imperial Russia and the Porte would take common action against Iran and install a puppet ruler.

 However, the gains for both Russia and Ottoman Empire proved to be very brief, for the 1732 Treaty of Resht and 1735 Treaty of Ganja returned all territories taken by Russia back to Iran, while the Ottoman–Persian War (1730–35) decisively returned all Ottoman annexed territories back to Iran.